cuttlefishh/python-for-data-analysis/assignments/assignment5.md

 ### Assignment 5 - Regular Expressions

 Complete the tasks below.
 Please turn in a single Jupyter notebook named `5_first_last.ipynb` (substitute your first and last name).
+Please run Kernel > Restart & Run All on your notebook before turning in.

 **1.** Regular expressions in the command line.